-If you’re just starting to cater, keep the menu simple.
-Start with items that you produce daily such as sandwiches, salads, dessert platters, sliced fruit, continental breakfast spreads, and seasonal hot entrées.
-Your primary focus should be delivering a quality experience (both in food and service) on time.
+If you’re just starting to cater keep the menu simple.
+Start with items that you produce a daily basis such as sandwiches, and salads, dessert platters, sliced fruit, continental breakfast spreads, and seasonal hot entrées.
+Your primary focus should be delivering a quality experience (both in food and service)...ON TIME!
 Concentrate on successful execution at the beginning and add to your menu later, once you have a good rhythm and an established system.
-The last thing you want to do is try to overcome a bad reputation caused by a poor launch.
+The last thing you want is trying to overcome a bad reputation caused by a poor launch.

 Every item you serve should be measurable by weight or portion size.
 You should have a recipe book for everything the kitchen produces.
 This will ensure consistency and maximize profitability.
 Along with impacting your bottom line, consistent portion control affects your brand.